Structurally stable subharmonic regime of a driven quantum Josephson circuit

+All these applications have reached high precision levels where the identification of the performance limiting factors becomes extremely challenging.
+Indeed, while this progress has been mainly made possible due to an improved knowledge of the static properties of the system (such as the coupling to various noise sources or spurious Hamiltonians), the characterization of the impact of dynamic driving remains an outstanding problem~\cite{PhysRevLett.109.153601,PhysRevLett.109.050506,PhysRevLett.117.190503, PhysRevApplied.7.054020,Minev-Nature-2019,PhysRevX.10.011045,Leghtas2015,PhysRevX.8.021073,PhysRevA.102.022619,PhysRevApplied.11.054060,PhysRevResearch.3.033004,PhysRevApplied.11.014030,Shillito-Blais-2022}.
+The main approaches to address this problem have been to study microscopic effects such as drive induced quasiparticle generation~\cite{Wang-Schoelkopf-2014,PhysRevLett.113.247001}, or to develop refined perturbation theories at the macroscopic level to capture modified system parameters such as coupling to noise sources~\cite{PhysRevLett.105.100505,PhysRevLett.105.100504,PhysRevLett.118.040402,Petrescu2020,Petrescu2021,Venkatraman2021,PhysRevResearch.3.043228}.
+This letter puts forward another fundamental mechanism, ultimately limiting the performance of all above applications, and provides circuit design rules to prevent this from happening.

-The past few decades have witnessed significant efforts on developing refined perturbation theory techniques to predict the response of driven quantum nonlinear oscillators at various working points~\cite{PhysRevLett.105.100505,PhysRevLett.105.100504,PhysRevLett.118.040402,Petrescu2020,Petrescu2021,Venkatraman2021}.
-However, the same type of systems have also been thoroughly studied in the 1980s and 1990s from the viewpoint of complex chaotic dynamics, i.e.~observing and characterizing classical chaotic phenomena and their signature at the quantum level in driven Josephson circuits~\cite{Huberman1980,Ritala1984,Kautz_1996} and kicked rotors~\cite{casati-chirikov-79,Ammann1998}.
-While these two lines of research have mostly followed independent paths, we believe that connecting them will let us explain and remove some of the irregularities observed in the recent experiments.
+Indeed, the same driven nonlinear oscillators have been thoroughly studied in the 1980s and 1990s from the viewpoint of complex chaotic dynamics, i.e.~observing and characterizing classical chaotic phenomena and their signature at the quantum level in driven Josephson circuits~\cite{Huberman1980,Ritala1984,Kautz_1996} and kicked rotors~\cite{casati-chirikov-79,Ammann1998}.
+Here, we connect these two lines of research, one on quantum information processing with superconducting nonlinear oscillators and the other, on the onset of chaotic dynamics while driving such systems.
+This letter hence aims to provide a recipe for selecting parameters of a quantum nonlinear oscillator where the chaotic dynamics are suppressed and one can safely rely on a refined perturbation theory to study properties of the driven system.